lucasmaffazioli/lucasmaffazioli/README.md

 I love to develop beautiful and useful things.

-Currently looking for full-stack/front-end opportunities anywhere in the EU.
+Currently looking for front-end or full-stack opportunities anywhere in the EU.
 Feel free to e-mail me!

 ## Tech stack and frameworks